Lawmaking procedure in India: Legislative powers

-The legislative power of the states and the centre are defined in the Constitution and these powers are divided into three lists.
+The legislative power of the states and the center are defined in the Constitution and these powers are divided into three lists.
 The subjects that are not mentioned in any of the three lists are known as residuary subjects.
 Subject to the provisions in the Constitution elsewhere, the power to legislate on residuary subjects, rests with Parliament or state legislative assembly as the case may be per Article 245.
 Deemed amendments to the Constitution which could be passed under legislative powers of Parliament, are no more valid after the addition of Article 368 (1) by 24th Amendment.

 Union List

-The Union List consists of 100 items (previously 97 items) on which the Parliament has exclusive power to legislate.
+The Union List consists of 97 items on which the Parliament has exclusive power to legislate.

 State List

 The State List consists of 61 items (previously 66 items) where a state legislative assembly can make laws applicable in that state.
 But in certain circumstances, the Parliament can also legislate temporarily on subjects mentioned in the State List, when the Rajya Sabha has passed a resolution with two-thirds majority that it is expedient to legislate in the national interest per Articles 249 to 252 of the Constitution.